 The Mount is a small hill on Fleetwood Esplanade.
-At the top of it is The Mount Pavilion and it’s surrounded by newly restored Mount Gardens.
+At the top of it is The Mount Pavilion and it’s surrounded by the Mount Gardens.

 A pavilion building has stood there since the town of Fleetwood was first built in the early 1800’s.
 The current Pavilion has watched over Fleetwood for more than 100 years, from it’s high point opposite the Marine Hall.